-With more new homes being built in the UK than we have seen in decades, it’s fair to say the coming years could be extremely lucrative for Quantity Surveyors.
+With more new homes being built in the UK than we have seen in decades, the coming years could be extremely lucrative for Quantity Surveyors.
 Research indicates that the influx of help to buy schemes, coupled with house prices predicted to fall in 2017, will allow more people to own their own home.
 Great news, right?

 Well, maybe not.
 More demand ultimately leads to more supply.
 But do these property developers have all the resources they need?
 I’m talking about the now notorious ‘middle age gap’.

-As the construction industry began to buckle under the strain of the 2008 recession, fewer young people embarked on a career in construction.
+The construction industry began to buckle under the strain of the 2008 recession.
+As a result, fewer young people embarked on a career in construction.
 Those that did chose site based skill sets.
 The majority undertook apprenticeships in carpentry, electronics and plumbing, working their way into Site Foreman positions and other managerial roles.